-Once the messages were received, Opus One manually read through every single message, classifying it as "spam," "not spam," or "unknown."
-Testers defined as "spam" the messages for which there was no conceivable business or personal relationship between sender and receiver and which were obviously bulk in nature.
-Mail messages that may not have been solicited, but which showed a clear business or personal relationship between sender and receiver, or were obviously a one-to-one message, even if unsolicited and unwanted, were classified as "not spam."
+Once the messages were received, Opus One manually read through every single message, classifying it as "spam," "not spam," or "unknown" according to the definitions above.
 All mailing lists which have legitimate subscriptions were considered "not spam," irrespective of the content of any individual message.

-Messages were classified as "unknown" if they were the result of virus double bounces, or if they could not be definitively categorized as "spam" or "not spam" based on content, or if they were so malformed that it could not be determined that they were spam, viruses, or corrupt software.
+Messages were classified as "unknown" if they could not be definitively categorized as "spam" or "not spam" based on content, or if they were so malformed that it could not be determined that they were spam, viruses, or corrupt software.
 All "unknown" messages were deleted from the data set, and do not factor into the result statistics.
 The total number of "unknown" messages in the sample was small, typically less than 0.1% of the total sample size.

 Once the manual qualification of messages was completed, all results were placed in an SQL database.
 Queries were then run to create false positive and false negative (missed spam) lists.
-False positives for each product were individually evaluated and any errors in the original manual classification were fixed.
-Because the number of false negatives is typically much higher (up to 700 false negatives per product are not unusual), the third party research firms did not evaluate every false negative for each product.
-Instead, testers evaluated each false negative for at least two different products, and sampled the false negative results for all other products to identify any errors in the original classification.
+False positives and false negatives for each product were evaluated and any errors in the original manual classification were fixed.
 Once the data sets were determined to be within acceptable error rates, the databases were reloaded and the queries recreated.